d-code-ltd/wp-fusion-custom-crm/README.md

 2. Type in **wsdl url**, **subscribe_id**, **client_id**.
 3. Try the connection.

 #### Guide to synchronizing fields

 Synchronizing the **user_email** field is compulsory.

-**MailEngine doesn't have dedicated _checkbox_ field type.** (There is a discrete _checkbox_ field type in WP Fusion to use with boolean type of variables.
-Boolean variables are special enum variables with just 2 values, 'true'/'false' or 'yes'/'no' represented by '0' or '1'.)
+**MailEngine doesn't have dedicated _checkbox_ field type.** (There is a discrete _checkbox_ field type in WP Fusion to use with _boolean_ type of variables. _Boolean_ variables are special enum variables with just two 'true'/'false' or 'yes'/'no' values represented by '0' or '1'.)
 Checkbox type of usage can be realized by *enum* (select) type of fields in MailEngine.
 Due to this, MailEngine is incompatible with _checkbox_ type in WordPress.
-In case of requirement please use a two-element select fields instead or you may try using a number type in MailEngine.
+In case of requirement please use a two-element _select_ fields instead or you may try using a number type in MailEngine.

-MailEngine internally stores select fields values by *key-label* pairs.
+MailEngine internally stores _select_ fields values by *key-label* pairs.
 However this plugin syncronizes multi/select fields by label for better compatibility with other WP plugins.

 > The *Advanced Custom Fields* plugin allows to set up select fields with key-label pairs.
 > The *Ultimate Member* plugin on the other hand does not.